ncullen93/docs/README.md

 - for code blocks, use three backticks and `r` or `python` to denote languages.
 The languages should not be capitalized.

+- use huggingface.co (e.g., https://huggingface.co/docs/transformers/index) for inspiration
+  as to how good package documentation should be.

 ## Other notes

 - The ants.dev platform pulls from the raw files for the markdown documents, and these